s-keegan/106a-final-proj/README.md

 This project is a ROS framework for manipulating points on a flat surface.

-It currently erases or paints over OpenCV detected shapes of a specified color or a whiteboard or other surface.
+It currently erases or paints over OpenCV detected shapes of a specified color on a whiteboard or other surface.

 More information can be found at our project website: https://tomsawyerbot.weebly.com/